phalcon/documentation/docs/annotations.md

 );
 ```

+!!! danger "Keep the cache directory outside the document root"

+    The adapter writes one file per class, named after the class, containing the serialized annotation data.
+The files have a `.php` extension but no PHP opening tag, so a web server that can reach the directory returns their content verbatim.
+Point `storageDir` to a directory outside the document root (for example `/app/storage/cache/annotations`), never to `./` or a public path, and do not make it writable by other users.

 The default `annotations` service uses the `Memory` adapter, which is rebuilt on every request.
 This reflects source changes immediately while you develop.
 For production, register the service against a persistent adapter so classes are reflected only once.

 ```php